 You'll love this versatile and healthy Egg Muffin Cups recipe.
 It's a great way to use up leftovers and get the kids to eat more vegetables.
-This is one of my family's favorite breakfast recipes.
+Eggs are a staple of every frugal cook's refrigerator.
+I even use eggs in dinner recipes sometimes.

 This post contains affiliate links.
 That means that if you make a purchase after clicking on a link, I earn a small commission at no extra cost to you.